Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Methods

 \textit{Nanoindentation}: With an indenter tip possessing a projected contact area $A$, and geometry described by $\beta$, the modulus of a material near a free surface can be determined from the slope of the pressure-displacement curve $S=dP/dh$ of an indentation.
 Calculating the reduced modulus $E_r$ based on the indenter geometry, then combining with the indenter modulus $E_i$ and Poisson's ratio $\nu_i$ returns the sample modulus, $E$.
-Commercially available hardware was used by most authors, however \cite{mata2005characterization} were the only authors to use the standard analysis method included with their tool, while all other authors reported specifics of their analysis: \cite{patel2019investigation} used the Oliver Pharr method (not accounting for adhesion) to determine $E_r^{OP}$.
+Commercially available hardware was used by most authors, however, Mata et al.\cite{mata2005characterization} were the only authors to use the standard analysis method included with their tool, while all other authors reported specifics of their analysis: Patel et al.\cite{patel2019investigation} used the Oliver Pharr method (not accounting for adhesion) to determine $E_r^{OP}$.
 To avoid the overestimate of modulus that is typical in polymers when using Oliver Pharr, Cheng et al.\cite{cheng2011characterization} instead used a Hertzian contact model, whereby

-for a spherical indentor with radius of curvature $R_i$ and $\nu$ is assumed to be 0.5 for PDMS.
-Multiple authors acknowledge the significance of adhesion in nanoindentation measurements and employ the Johnson, Kendall, Roberts (JKR) model instead of \cite{carrillo2005nanoindentation, cao2005nanoindentation, peng2011multi}, or in addition to \cite{gupta2007adhesive, liao2010hybrid}, Hertzian contact.
-However authors disagreed whether the Hertzian contact model returned a higher moduli than the JKR model \cite{carrillo2005nanoindentation} or a lower moduli \cite{peng2011multi}.
+for a spherical indenter with radius of curvature $R_i$ and $\nu$ is assumed to be 0.5 for PDMS.
+Multiple authors acknowledge the significance of adhesion in nanoindentation measurements and employ the Johnson, Kendall, Roberts (JKR) model instead of Hertzian contact \cite{carrillo2005nanoindentation, cao2005nanoindentation, peng2011multi}, or in addition to it\cite{gupta2007adhesive, liao2010hybrid}.
+However, authors disagreed whether the Hertzian contact model returned a higher moduli than the JKR model \cite{carrillo2005nanoindentation} or a lower moduli \cite{peng2011multi}.